Tinkerforge/doc/en/source/Hardware/Bricklets/LCD_20x4.rst

 Input a string into the text field.
 You can choose the line and the start position at which the text is displayed.
 Press "Send Text" to display it.
 Press "Backlight On" to turn the backlight on.
-Play around with the three on-board buttons and look how their values change.
+Play around with the four on-board buttons and look how their values change.

 |test_pi_ref|